hengrumay/recipes/README.md

 # metis_project_recipes
 ** (folder being updated)

-I love to cook but I am quite terrible at following recipes (possible self-diagnosed recipe-dyslexia).
-I tend to modify them!
+I love to cook but I am quite terrible at following recipes -- I tend to modify them! (possible recipe-dyslexia).

 However, I love getting inspirations from different recipes and foodie experience.
 I wanted to explore how one could come up with alternative recipe suggestions based on a) similarity of ingredients within a recipe of interest, and b) whether we could use ingredients and instructions from recipes to categorize their 'difficulty'.

 Recipe data was scraped from bbcgoodfood.com.